naturalnick/hotel-booking/README.md

 <h1>Hotel Booking Website</h1>

-Simple website made from HTML and CSS with form.
+Simple hotel booking website made from HTML and CSS.

 See it in action <a href="https://naturalnick.github.io/hotel-booking/">here</a>.